South Iwo Jima: In popular culture

 South Iwo Jima is the location of Mahoutokoro, the Japanese school of witchcraft and wizardry in the fictional universe of Harry Potter.
-Mahoutokoro, the shiro or castle, is located on the peak of the extinct volcano and is constructed of pure white jade and surrounded by stormy seas, without any Muggle inhabitants, and very close to a Japanese Air Force base.
+Mahoutokoro, a shiro (castle) perched on the peak of the extinct volcano, is constructed of pure white jade and the island is surrounded by stormy seas, without any Muggle inhabitants.
+It is also very close to a Japanese Air Force base.

 An episode of the television show The Time Tunnel, called "Kill Two by Two", was set on South Iwo Jima, although in the show it was depicted as a lush tropical island with lots of vegetation and fresh water.